leyuwei/Stupid_Parallel_Simulation/README.md

 7. start and hand it over to me.
 (I'll handle everything for you then!)

 ## Who am I? (for Matlab projects)
 For Matlab projects, the configuration procedures are almost the same as the previous section.
-Some few differences are listed below:
+Some few differences are listed as follows.

 Please change:
 ```